 Peter Howell in Room 38, complete with CS80 and the EMS Vocoder.
 The original Glensound desk is still in operation.

 A picture from the 'Doctor Who 20th Anniversary Special Edition' of 1983.
-Peter Howell is in Studio B. Behind him, on the far left, is a 'home made' voltage-control joystick unit, which is connected to two racking boxes containing Ken Gale's 'Wavemaker' modules, originally designed to form part of a replacement for the EMS 'Delaware' synthesiser.
+Peter Howell is in Studio B. Behind him, on the far left, is a 'home made' voltage-control joystick unit, which is connected to two racking boxes containing 'Wavemaker' modules.

 The cover of the book written by Desmond Briscoe and Roy Curtis-Bramwell in 1983 to celebrate 25 years of the Workshop.
 The cover shows the Tardis, Fairlight CMI screen, a Roland CR78 drum machine and some of the objects used to create sounds.

-Sarah Sutton in 1983, posing with a Dalek as part of the BBC Radiophonic Workshop's 25th anniversary celebrations.
+Sarah Sutton in 1983, posing with a Dalek as part of the BBC Radiophonic Workshop's 25th anniversary celebrations and the 20th of 'Dr Who'.

-A modern picture of the Roland Jupiter 4 synthesiser, as seen at matrixsynth.com.
-This machine used analogue technology controlled digitally, providing better stability and ease of use than earlier synths.
+A modern picture of the Roland Jupiter 4 synthesiser.
+This machine used analogue technology controlled digitally, providing better stability and ease of use than earlier synths. © matrixsynth.com

-The OSCar synthesiser, another digitally-controlled analogue device, as shown at synthprof.com.
-This machine was rough and ready in many ways, but it produced those 'raw' sounds that could be skillfully blended to create something entirely different: it was especially popular with Malcolm Clarke.
+The OSCar synthesiser, another digitally-controlled analogue device.
+This machine was rough and ready in many ways, but it produced those 'raw' sounds that could be skilfully blended to create something entirely different: it was especially popular with Malcolm Clarke. © synthprof.com

 Malcolm Clarke working on 'Dr Who and The Cybermen'.